dennys246/coreDiff/README.md

 - rmdig/rocky_mountain_snowpack
 ---

-# The coreDiffusor
+# The coreDiff

-A Diffusor trained on ~1,300 images of snow cores from the Rocky Mountain Snowpack dataset, captured during the 2024-2025 ski season to understand features of the data.
-Long term use of this is for higher level embedding of feature's learned from the diffusor in other tasks.
+A Diffusion model trained on ~1,300 images of snow cores from the Rocky Mountain Snowpack dataset, captured during the 2024-2025 ski season to understand features of the data.
+Long term use of this is for higher level embedding of feature's learned from the diffusion in other tasks.

 ## Model Details
 - **Framework**: TensorFlow, Keras